edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-11-14-benefits-of-experiential-learning.md

 * A low supply of highly skilled workers means that experiential learning, [on the job](/blog/on-the-job-training-advantages/), is the new normal when it comes to training your workplace

 {% asset 'blog/2018-11-14-benefits-of-experiential-learning01.svg'
-  alt=' Information retention after 2 weeks: - 68% of those who practiced - 29% of those who read material' %}
+  alt=' Information retention after 2 weeks: - 68% of those who practiced - 29% of those who read material' @inline %}
-{: .wideImage }

 ## What are the major benefits of experiential learning in the workplace?